CinnabarRed/GitHub/README.md

 # GitHub
-Learning how to setup a Github repository and implement workflows in RStudio.
+Learn how to setup a Github repository and implement workflows in RStudio.